sevidmusic/Roady/README.md

 [Back To Top](#darling-data-management-system) | [Getting Started](#getting-started) | [Single App Website Demo](#single-app-website-demo)

+PHP is most commonly used to develop websites.
+The Darling Data Management System was designed with this in mind, and though it could be used for other purposes, the most likely use case is web development.

+The following example will demonstrate how to use a single App to generate an entire website.
+This website will be very simple, just two unique pages, some css styles, some javascript, and appropriate links to navigate the site.

+Single App Site Pages:

+    Homepage: Show a welcome message.
+    Pictures: Show a simple image gallery that uses javascript for image selection.

-Written documentation for the Single App Website demo is still in development...
+Note: Written documentation for the Single App Website demo is still in development...
 The [Single App Website Demo](#single-app-website-demo) can be followed on it's own in the meantime.